pikcube/Kazopolis/Characters That Are Not Jinxed.md

 ## Banshee

 Banshee + drunk duplicates + multiple ways to die at night might be a bad combination, but I'm not sure it rises to the level of needing a global ruling.
-Plus, giving Townsfolks and outsiders any meta info about in play good roles is much more dangerous than giving the evil team info about in play evil roles.
+Plus, giving Townsfolks and Outsiders any meta info about in play good roles is much more dangerous than giving the evil team info about in play evil roles.

 ## Minstrel